bgd-labs/aave-tenderly-cli/README.md

 **Execute pending proposal**

-To review the effects of a proposal before it's executed onchain you can simply run `aave-tenderly-cli gov --proposalId 95 --blockNumber 15435130`.
+To review the effects of a proposal before it's executed onchain you can simply run `aave-tenderly-cli gov --proposalId 95`.
-`blockNumber` is optional and only supplied here as otherwise the docs would be outdated to soon(when 95 is executed).

 **Execute local proposal payload**